-In addition to the undergraduate major and minor in Folklore and Public Culture, the program has introduced two new tracks to its existing graduate Master’s degree program.
+In addition to the undergraduate major and minor in Folklore and Public Culture, the program has a master’s degree program offering two tracks.
 The General Folklore Track offers students a strong foundation in Folklore Studies while also allowing them to take elective courses in their areas of focus, such as anthropology, arts and administration, English, comparative literature, and music.
 The Public Folklore Track prepares students who plan to work in the public sphere by building professional skills such as ethnographic research, documentation, grant writing, administration, and programming.
 For more information about graduate studies in Folklore and Public Culture at the University of Oregon, please visit our: Graduate Studies page.

 The American Folklore Society (AFS) is the national professional academic organization for the discipline of Folklore.
 For information about the AFS and to learn how to become a member, use this link.